-Not more than 7 days after final determination of the complaint, the Decision Maker shall issue written findings which shall include:
+The Decision Maker shall issue written findings which shall include:

-- 1) Identification of the allegations potentially constituting sexual harassment; - A description of the procedural steps taken from the receipt of the Formal Complaint through the determination, including all notifications to parties, interviews with parties and witnesses, site visits, methods used to gather evidence and hearings held; - 3) Findings of fact supporting the determination; - 4) Conclusions regarding the application of Policy 202 and, if applicable, the MCCS Student Code of Conduct; - 5) A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanction the College imposes on the respondent, and whether remedies are provided to the complainant; and - 6) The grounds and procedures for the parties to appeal.
+- 1. Identification of the allegations potentially constituting sexual harassment; - 2.
+A description of the procedural steps taken from the receipt of the Formal Complaint through the determination, including all notifications to parties, interviews with parties and witnesses, site visits, methods used to gather evidence and hearings held; - 3.
+Findings of fact supporting the determination; - 4.
+Conclusions regarding the application of Policy 202 and, if applicable, the MCCS Student Code of Conduct; - 5.
+A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanction the College imposes on the respondent, and whether remedies are provided to the complainant; and - 6.
+The grounds and procedures for the parties to appeal.